i582/simple-typescript-compiler/README.md

-Simple compailer from TypeScript to Assembler
+# (only for number)Simple compailer from TypeScript to Assembler

 ![](https://img.shields.io/badge/language-c%2B%2B-brightgreen)